 The question of Europe’s future: New nationalism, in line with the concept of a history of dynamic idealism, must assess the historical causes of the Western crisis in the collapse of the nation-state system and the triumph of Marxism in the 20th century.
 Overcoming the crisis will require both struggle in the field of public ideas and a new geopolitical concept – a Europe of nations that would be united in safeguarding and continuing civilization against internal and external threats while maintaining the independence and uniqueness of each individual country.

-The question of political ethics: The rootedness of spiritual values in the Absolute makes their defense a categorical requirement.
+The question of political ethics: The abspolute nature of spiritual values makes their defense a categorical requirement.
 According to dynamic idealism, these spiritual values are not to be realized in abstract theorization, but in a life of family and nation – the defense of family and nation is a duty imposed by God.
 Leftist radicals have historically used the high standards of morality and ethics of national conservatives against them themselves, such as appealing to their compassion and referring to religious requirements that they themselves despise and disrespect.
+Marxists moralize while being immoral themselves – it gives them a strategic advantages.
 This was done, for example, by Bolshevik agitators in the fight for power, without showing the kind of mercy they had received when they came to power, killing people on an industrial scale.
-Leftist multiculturalists sympathies of Europeans for the suffering of individual refugees to change the ethnic and religious composition of European countries, which has already led to terrible crimes and terrorist attacks against Europeans themselves.
+Neo-Bolsheviks use sympathies of Europeans for the suffering of individual refugees to change the ethnic and religious composition of European countries, which has already led to terrible crimes and terrorist attacks against Europeans themselves.
 Pauls Jurevičs wrote, that “a group of people who would exist exclusively from “open souls” […] would soon fall victim to their more uncultured neighbors”.
 It is, therefore, necessary to be critical of such attempts to use moral slogans that are separate from the wider context and basic task of these values.
 Idealists in politics must live by the ethics of the soldier – not “good intentions” make the man good, but taking responsibility for the consequences of each action.
 What is good and right in every case is determined by the dialectic of the struggle.
 Every situation demands an answer, every force demands a counterpower and every challenge – a symmetric response.
 So it is ethical to do everything in human power and over his powers to protect his nation from the ideological insanity of leftist radicals, because by not opposing the evil means to become responsible for the consequences of this evil.

 The great thinker of the West Carl Jung, has written: “The sickness of alienation in today’s world means, in some ways, a phase of recovery, or rather the final days of pregnancy, at the end of which the contraction of labor begins.
 The kind of alienation that prevailed during the Roman Empire means, at the same time, the beginning of the age of revival.”
 I certainly do not want to see the death of Western civilization.
 I believe that returning spiritual values to the life of Western society can lead to a new golden era for Western civilization!